Remnix Sleep Cycle Calculator: Best Bedtime & Wake-Up Tool

 Keep a Consistent Schedule

-Optimize Your Bedroom
+Optimise Your Bedroom

-Keep it cool, dark, and quiet; limit screens before bed.
+Keep it cool (15-19°C), dark, and quiet.
+Limit screens 60-90 minutes before bed.

 Relax Before Sleep